-

 Typically analyzed matrices

-Styrene dosage can be applied to various matrices:
+Styrene analysis can be applied to various matrices:

 • Polystyrene films and trays

-• Plastic objects intended for food contact
+• Plastic objects intended for contact with food

 • Styrenic resins